endpoints4s/endpoints4s/examples/cqrs/README.md

  - [x] internal communication (between microservices) using multiplexed endpoints ;
  - [x] statically typed Scala.js and JVM communication ;
+ - [ ] assets fetched by the Scala.js client can be cached for an infinite duration ;
  - [ ] HATEOAS ;
  - [ ] Human-readable generated documentation.